-For open oceans, changes in the carbonate chemistry from rising atmospheric carbon dioxide (CO2) are relatively well understood.
-This is not the case in nearshore and shallow marine environments such as the Great Barrier Reef where conditions are more variable.
+In open oceans, changes in the carbonate chemistry from rising atmospheric CO2 are relatively stable, and well understood.
+In contrast, conditions are more variable in nearshore and shallow marine environments such as the Great Barrier Reef.
 For example, dense seagrass meadows or algal mats found in coastal waters deplete the CO2 in the water during the day due to the plants’ photosynthesis, but enrich it at night due to respiration.

-AIMS research has started documenting substantial variability in the exposure of different reef tracts to CO2 at all scales: from within coral colonies, to gradients in CO2 as the water crosses reef flats, and to all the way across and along the large continental shelf.
+AIMS research is documenting substantial variability in the exposure of different reef tracts to CO2 at all scales: from within coral colonies, to gradients in CO2 as the water crosses reef flats, and to all the way across and along the large continental shelf.

-Scientists are investigating to what extent the observed variability of CO2 is caused by biological activities (e.g. respiration), currents pushing water in from the Coral Sea, warming, storms, rainfall and river discharges of freshwater, nutrients and sediments, and how these interact with anthropogenic ocean acidification.
+Scientists are now investigating to what extent the observed variability of CO2 is caused by biological activities (e.g. respiration and photosynthesis), currents pushing water in from the Coral Sea, warming, storms, rainfall and river discharges of freshwater, nutrients and sediments, and how these interact with anthropogenic ocean acidification.

 This is a burgeoning field of investigation, as little is known to date about how this greater variability will change the resilience of these ecosystems to ocean acidification.
 Difficulties also exist as a result of limited baseline data from such nearshore and shallow marine environments to provide insight to seasonal or regional differences.
 Previous limitations have been overcome by a range of innovative approaches to data collection.